jlaura/docker/README.md

 `docker build -t centos -f centos/Dockerfile .`

-The images also include a convenience entrypoint that runs all scripts under `/docker-entrypoint.d` each time the container starts up.
+Most images also include a convenience entrypoint that runs all scripts under `/docker-entrypoint.d` each time the container starts up.
 This can be useful for script injection into an existing image.